 TERMINATION OF EMPLOYMENT

-UTCW will ensure that redundancy criteria and procedures are fair and objective and are not directly or indirectly discriminatory.
+UTCW will ensure that redundancy criteria and other dismissal procedures are fair and objective and are non-discriminatory.

 UTCW will also ensure that disciplinary procedures and penalties are applied without discrimination, whether they result in disciplinary warnings, dismissal or other disciplinary action.

+Unless objectively justified, no account should be made to an individual’s Protected Characteristic (or matters arising from that Protected Characteristic) when deciding whether or not to terminate employment.

 DISABILITies

 If you are disabled or become disabled, UTCW encourages you to tell us about your condition so that it can support you as appropriate.

+If you are disabled, or become disabled in the course of your employment with us, you are encouraged to tell us about your condition so that we can support you as appropriate.
+You are considered to be disabled if one of the following applies:

+You are diagnosed with HIV, multiple sclerosis or cancer;

+You are certified blind, severely sight impaired or partially sighted by a consultant ophthalmologist; or

+You have a physical or mental impairment, which has a substantial and long-term impact upon your ability to carry out normal day-to-day activities.

+For these purposes, substantial means more than “minor” or “trivial”, and long-term means it has lasted (or is likely to last for at least 12 months or to recur).

+The impact on day-to-day activities can, for example, relate to:

+Mobility;

+Manual dexterity;

+Physical co-ordination;

+Continence;

+Ability to lift, carry or move everyday objects.

+Speech, hearing or eyesight;

+Memory or ability to concentrate, learn or understand;

+Perception of the risk of physical danger.

 If you experience difficulties at work because of your disability, you may wish to contact the Business Director to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
 The Business Director may wish to consult with you and your medical adviser(s) about possible adjustments.
 UTCW will consider the matter carefully and try to accommodate your needs within reason.
 If UTCW considers a particular adjustment would not be reasonable, it will explain our reasons and try to find an alternative solution where possible.